-1 killed, 2 critically injured in Philly shooting that hit 4
+2 killed, 2 injured in shooting at Philly basketball court

-PHILADELPHIA (AP) - One person was killed and two are in critical condition after a shooting Wednesday in Philadelphia that injured four people, police said.
+PHILADELPHIA (AP) - Two people were killed and one is in critical condition after a shooting that injured four people Wednesday night at a Philadelphia basketball court, police said.

-Officers went to a basketball court in the Spring Garden neighborhood at about 8:10 p.m. and found four victims.
-A 19-year-old man shot in the torso is in critical condition, and a man shot in the lower back is in extremely critical condition, police said.
-They both were taken to a hospital.
+Officers went to a park in the Spring Garden neighborhood at about 8:10 p.m. and found four victims.
+One person was pronounced dead at the scene and an 18-year-old man who was shot in the lower back was later pronounced dead at a hospital, police said.

-Another 19-year-old man was shot in the leg and is in stable condition.
-The fourth victim was pronounced dead at the scene.
-A public information officer didn’t immediately know the victim’s age or gender.
+A 19-year-old man shot in the torso is in critical condition at a hospital.
+Another 19-year-old man was shot in the leg and is in stable condition at a hospital.

+A public information officer didn’t immediately know the age or gender of the person who died at the scene.
+It wasn’t immediately clear Wednesday night whether police had made any arrests.

-Police said they are still investigating and will provide more information when it’s available.
+Police said they are still investigating.

 Sign up for Daily Newsletters